prezly/theme-nextjs-bea/README.md

 You'll need to populate it with your Prezly Access Token and your newsroom's UUID.
 Additionally, you'll need to provide:
 - Sitekey for HCaptcha if you want HCaptcha to work on the Subscribe form.
-- Algolia API key for Prezly's search index (you can contact [Prezly support](https://www.prezly.com/talk-to-us) to issue a token for you)
+- API key for Prezly's search index (you can contact [Prezly support](https://www.prezly.com/talk-to-us) to issue a token for you)

 After that you can run locally in development mode with live reload: